 Cut back on your use of filler words by taking time to rehearse and hone your presentation skills.
 There’s no shortcut to this, so be patient in learning to become a better public speaker.

-As you rehearse, be constant in your speech pacing.
+As you rehearse, pace yourself.
 The more you rush through what you have to say, the more you’re likely to forget what’s next and resort to use unnecessary words to fill the silence.

 Mistake #3: Causing unnecessary distractions